jsaribeiro/angularjs-tutorial/README.md

 # What every Java Developer should know about AngularJS

-This is the project material for *exercise 1*.
+This is the project material for *exercise 2*.

 ## Preparation
-*Note*: Please note that you'll need to run `npm install` once in order to fetch the application's depedencies.
+*Note*: Please note that you'll need to run `npm install` once in order to fetch the application's dependencies.

 ## TODO
-Fix the `findByName` method in `app/common/in-memory-repository.ts`.
+Implement the template property of the `ArtistListDirective` in `app/artist/artist-list.directive.ts`.

-## Run
+## Build

-Run via `grunt test`.
+Build via `grunt dist` and reload `index.html`.